SAP-samples/btp-kyma-day2-operations/documentation/meter/run-apps-locally/README.md

 ### Test the APIs

+1. Onboard the first tenant by following these [instructions](https://github.com/SAP-samples/btp-kyma-multitenant-extension/blob/main/documentation/prepare/test-app-locally/README.md#onboard-the-first-tenant).

-1. Check that you can get all mentors:
+2. Check that you can get all mentors.
+You should get an empty array if you haven't open the app UI till now.
    ```
    curl  --request GET 'http://localhost:8080/easyfranchise/rest/efservice/v1/mentor'
    ```

    > Note: If the request fails, check the logs of ```ef-service``` and ```db-service```.

-2. Check that you can read franchisees.
+3. Check that you can read franchisees.
    ```
    curl --request GET 'http://localhost:8080/easyfranchise/rest/efservice/v1/franchisee'
    ```